NOTE: When updating my website in June 2021, I no longer could easily find my fake data file. I am using eval = F

 head(grades,2)

-drop_na: use when you want to remove rows with missing values in certain columns
+: use when you want to remove rows with missing values in certain columnsdrop_na

 gathered.grades.cat=gathered.grades %>% mutate(category=sample(1:3,nrow(gathered.grades),replace=T))